keso2g/learn-to-fly/README.md

 # learn-to-fly
-welcoming myself to a world of codes
+Welcoming myself to a world of codes!